cytoscape/cytoscape.js-compound-drag-and-drop/README.md

   - When dropping on a parent node, `parentNode` and `dropTargetNode` are the same.
   - When dropping on a non-parent node, `parentNode` is a new node and `dropTargetNode` and `droppedNode` are made to be the children of `parentNode`.
   - Because changing compound hierarchy necessitates replacing child elements, the references to `droppedNode` and `dropTargetNode` may be different than in other events.
 For this reason, it may make sense to use delegate selectors on listeners added to the core, e.g.: `cy.on('cdnddrop', 'node', ({ target: droppedNode }, dropTargetNode, parentNode)) => {}`
+  - If you want to run a post-step, e.g. to run a layout on the children, you should do so in a listener callback on `cdnddrop`.

 ## Classes

-These classes are applied to
+These classes are applied to nodes during the gesture cycle.
+You can use them in your stylesheet to customise the look of the nodes during different phases of the gesture.

 - `cdnd-drop-target` : Applied to a drop target node, while the grabbed node is over it.
 - `cdnd-preview` : Applied to a preview node (when `options.preview === true`).
 The preview node is automatically sized to simulate the resulant compound bounds on drop.
 For best effect, the preview node should be styled similarly to the compound parent nodes it is simulating.